Homepage / Bullion Security : Vaulted Bullion

 For anyone who wants to diversify some of their investments or savings into precious metals, they may ask the following question:

 It is often stated by financial advisors that 10% of your savings or investments portfolio should be allocated into precious metals, while other advisors will quote a percentages up to 20 or 30 percent.

 No matter what financial professionals say or think, ultimately it is up to you as to how much of your money you want to put into precious metals.

 In addition, regardless of how much you own in precious metals in comparison to your total investment or savings portfolio, the question that many ask is:

 How should I diversify my precious metals investments?

 There are a several choices:

-The chart below is a sample portfolio of how an individual may diversify the 10% they put into precious metals.
+The chart below is a sample portfolio of how an individual may diversify their money in precious metals.

 Ultimately, it is up to you as to how and where you hold your assets.

 For those who want to purchase bullion, but don't want to deal with the hassles of moving the bullion to sell it, should consider this form of owning bullion.